sleepymalc/pbb.wtf/README.md

     > yarn develop
     ```

-3. Open your website with URL `http://localhost:8000` to see a preview!
+3. Open your website with url `http://localhost:8000` to see a preview!

-## TODO

-- [ ] 📝 Post: Research Workflow
-- [ ] 📝 Post: Discrete Calculus
-- [ ] 📝 Post: Fractional Calculus